smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/10 - Any, All, and Some.md

-# ANY, ALL and SOME
+# ANY, ALL, and SOME

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`ANY`, `ALL` and `SOME` compare a scalar value with a single-column set of values.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`ANY`, `ALL`, and `SOME` compare a scalar value with a single-column set of values.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**`SOME` and `ANY` are equivalent; for this document I will use `ANY`.**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because `ANY`, `ALL`, and `SOME` can be used with the 9 different logical operators below, there can be a total of 27 combinations.
 Plus they can be negated with the `NOT` operator leading to even more combinations.
-Most of the usages have equivalents that are easy to understand, and I have found the best way to understand `ANY`, `ALL` and `SOME` is by using the IF keyword to review their usage and provide an equivalent statement.
+Most of the usages have equivalents that are easy to understand, and I have found the best way to understand `ANY`, `ALL`, and `SOME` is by using the IF keyword to review their usage and provide an equivalent statement.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`ANY`, `ALL`, and `SOME` are not join types, but rather methods for creating predicate logic between tables.
 They can be utilized in correlated subqueries, where the outer query is joined to the subquery involved in the `ANY`, `ALL`, or `SOME` statement.
 These methods are similar to semi and anti-joins, in that they cannot be used in the SELECT clause and do not introduce duplicates.
 However, they differ in that they allow for comparisons between a range of values, rather than only equality or inequality.

 -----

-Here are the 9 different comparison operators that can be used with `ANY`, `ALL` and `SOME`.
+Here are the 9 different comparison operators that can be used with `ANY`, `ALL`, and `SOME`.

 There are two usages, `<> ANY` and `= ALL`, that I will further elaborate on, as these have special use cases that I feel are best practice to use rather than their equivalents.